Aankhon Ki Gustaakhiyan

 Aankhon Ki Gustaakhiyan is a 2025 Indian Hindi-language romantic drama film written by Mansi Bagla and directed by Santosh Singh.
 It is produced by Mansi Bagla and Varun Bagla under Zee Studios and Mini Films.
 Adapted from Ruskin Bond's short story The Eyes Have It, the film stars Vikrant Massey as a visually impaired musician and marks the acting debut of Shanaya Kapoor as a theater artist.
 Principal photography concluded in early 2025 after filming in Mussoorie, Mumbai and Europe and the film was released on 11 July 2025 in theatres.
-The film became a box-office bomb.

 Plot

-A visually impaired musician (Vikrant Massey) and a theater artist (Shanaya Kapoor) meet during a train journey through the Himalayas.
+A visually impaired musician and a theater artist meet during a train journey through the Himalayas.
 As they converse without revealing their visual impairments, they form an emotional bond through voice and touch.
 The story explores their evolving relationship and personal transformations as they navigate societal perceptions, with their connection deepening despite physical limitations.
-The narrative examines themes of perception, human connection, and love beyond physical sight.